StevenBlack/vocab/million-dollar-words.md

 ### malice
 The desire to see a great deal of evil done upon another.
 Worse than spite or holding a grudge, malice is serious hatred.
-Pronounced mahl-iss.

 ### malinger